Nora in rehearsal at An Taibhdhearc. Diarmuid de Faoite, Theatre Project Award 2020

 Youth Theatre Ireland

 The national development organisation for youth theatre and drama in Ireland.
-Youth Theatre Ireland supports the development of theatre for young people through artistic programming, information and support services, and policy advice.
+Youth Theatre Ireland supports the development of theatre for young people through artistic programming, information

 http://www.youthdrama.ie